 C.B. from Pittsburgh, PA

 Initially, I jumped on the tickets when I saw the commercial on TV.
 We have always loved Cirque de Soleil and figured this may be similar.
 THEN, I started reading reviews of Shen Yun and started to worry.
 To my great relief and surprise, we all loved the show.
 The colors are absolutely beautiful, backdrop was surreal, fabrics for costumes was gorgeous, history of each dance very interesting and orchestra was fantastic.
 I went with my sport-loving husband and 12 year old son.
 They may not have appreciated it as much as I did, but they did stay entertained and liked the show.
 As much as I liked it, the ticket price was a bit steep (hence the 4 star review).
 Still, happy we saw it and think any "theatre-goer" would have a good time and want to see the show at least once.
-SIDE-NOTE: None of us noted any political or religious overtones as stated by other reviews.

 JD from Aurora, Illinois

 NICE PERFORMANCE, BUT NOT AS GOOD AS EXPECTED

 The dancing and music performances were good, but i was left wanting more acrobatic and

 thrilling stunts.
 The costumes were colorful and fit well with the performers.
 For what you pay i